Find out more about combining your credit card debt into one low or 0% interest rate credit card

 Many credit card providers offer introductory interest-free periods as a way to entice new customers.
 Some offer long 0% interest rates, with the longest balance transfer deals lasting over two years.

 Other cards on the market simply offer a standard low interest rate for the life of the credit card.
+See how much your debt is costing you with our repayment calculator:

 Reducing credit card debt